Resources for Immigrant Students

 Resources for Undocumented Students Applying for College

 The Boston Teachers Union (BTU) and the Student Immigration Movement (SIM) created a document to share resources with immigrant students as they apply for college.
 The document includes useful information such as Frequently Asked Questions regarding Financial Aids, Scholarship Opportunities, a List of "undocu-friendly" higher education institutions and etc. Make sure to check it out the Resources for Undocumented Students Applying to College.
+BTU Unafraid Educators also created the one-pager FAQs on college access.

 The state of Massachusetts has not yet passed legislation allowing for undocumented students to access in-state tuition, but there is some hope.